ABOUT PAUL ZALOOM

 WHERE

-Zaloom has played the Kennedy Center, Lincoln Center, the Spoleto Festival USA, AND King Tut's Wah-Wah Hut, plus hundreds of other venues in 40 states.
-Numerous international festivals have featured his work on his 9 tours to Europe, including the Edinburgh Festival Fringe, Scotland; Les Semaines de la Marionette, Paris; and the UNIMA World Congress, Dresden.
+Zaloom has played the Kennedy Center, Lincoln Center, the Spoleto Festival USA, the American Repertory Theater, and King Tut's Wah-Wah Hut, among hundreds of venues in 40+ states.
+Numerous international festivals have featured his work on many tours to Europe, including the Edinburgh Festival Fringe, Scotland; Les Semaines de la Marionette, Paris; and the UNIMA World Congress, Dresden, DDR.

 BEAKMAN

-Since 1992, Zaloom has also appeared on the science educational TV show Beakman’s World as Beakman, the wacked-out, weirdo scientist who answers viewers’ questions about science, nature, and various bodily functions.
+Since 1992, Zaloom has also appeared on the cult favorite, science educational TV show, Beakman's World, as Beakman, the wacked-out, weirdo scientist who answers viewers' questions about science, nature, and various bodily functions.

-Zaloom also tours Beakman Live!, featuring large scale science demonstrations with loads of audience participation and lots of the trademark goofy Beakman humor.
+Zaloom tours three stage shows based on the TV program: Beakman In Person!, Beakman Live!, and Beakman on the Brain, each featuring large scale science demonstrations with loads of audience participation and lots of trademark goofy Beakman humor.

 Click here to go to the Beakman Live! website